-Thus, for reverse repos the leverage exposure is less than for the accounting value, but for securities lending as well as TLTRO III-related collateral the applicable only for 2022 since TLTRO III was fully repaid during 2023) leverage exposure is higher.
+Thus, for reverse repos the leverage exposure is less than for the accounting value, but for securities lending leverage exposure is higher.

 (2) The main difference arises from Securities Financing Transactions, since for reverse repurchase agreements the accounting value recognised in the financial statements considers only the asset side of the transaction, while the value recognised for the leverage ratio is after the recognition of any credit risk mitigation achieved through the collaterals obtained.
 Additionally, securities lending take an exposure for leverage purposes but do not for accounting purposes.
-In addition to this we also take into consideration the collateral posted under the TLTRO III transaction (applicable only for 2022 since TLTRO III was fully repaid during 2023) which assimilates a Repurchase Agreement, however these are not present on the asset side of the financial statements.